crcx/parable/docs/stdlib.md

 ## over

+Put a copy of the second item on the stack over the first item.

     value:a value:b -- value:a value:b value:a

 This is a primitive corresponding to a byte code.

 ## tuck

+Put a copy of the first item on the stack under the second item.

     value:a value:b -- value:b value:a value:b

 This is a primitive corresponding to a byte code.

 ## nip

+Remove the second item on the stack.

     value:a value:b -- value:b